Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

 There are two ways to pay for property management in Northern Virginia — and the difference between them, compounded over years, can amount to tens of thousands of dollars.
 Most landlords pick their manager without ever doing the math.
-This guide does it for you.

 The Two Models Explained